Family Seeks Answers In Case Of Missing Indigenous Washington Woman

 The Federal Bureau of Investigation's Seattle Field Office and the Tulalip Tribal Police are investigating the disappearance of Mary Johnson (Davis), last seen November 25, 2020

-Almost one year has passed since an Indigenous woman in Washington State disappeared, and her family and law enforcement are still trying to find out what happened to her.
+In November 2020, an Indigenous woman in Washington State disappeared, and her family and law enforcement are still trying to find out what happened to her.

 Mary E. Johnson, then 39, was last seen on Nov.
 24, 2020, walking along Firetrail Road on the Tulalip Reservation, according to the FBI’s Seattle Field Office.